 - * Unfortunately, compact disks have proved to be unreliable media for the long term storage of data.
-My copy is full of errors and with today’s browsers no longer works as it once did when it was last used nearly 20 years ago; so I thought it would be a good idea to retrieve what photograph files I can and use them on this project.
-I have now managed to retrieved all the files and updated the background code in order to publish this complete project (3,161 pages) online – fotoFARINGDON2000
+My copy is full of errors and with today’s browsers no longer works as it once did when it was last used nearly 20 years ago; so I thought it would be a good idea to retrieve what photograph files I can and use them on this history of shops project.
+I have now managed to retrieve all the files and have updated the background code in order to publish the original CD with all 3,161 pages on this website, see – fotoFARINGDON2000

 2. Each photo has a street number to match that shown on the map at the top of each page.
 The text under each photograph shows what businesses there once were at each address, the furthest time ago listed first.
 The year, where added is intended as a rough guide.
 It is the earliest year for which there is independent evidence available and may, but not necessarily be, the first year of that occupation.

-3. Some further occupancies and dates were obtained from advertisements placed in the programmes produced by Faringdon Dramatic Society since 1949 and various shops have been used for their ticket sales.
-I have collected programmes from many people over the years and made them available from the website archives on www.faringdondramatic.org.uk.
+3. Some further occupancies and dates were obtained from advertisements placed in the programmes produced by Faringdon Dramatic Society since 1949 and the various shops that have been used over the years for their ticket sales.
+I have collected these programmes from many people and made them available from the website archives on www.faringdondramatic.org.uk.

-The following were advertised as Faringdon without any address:
+The following were advertised as Faringdon but without any address:

 The Red Squirrel (gifts) 1970